JDN89/h2m/README.md

 ## TODO

+- [ ] recognized bug, document and use go strings HasPrefix package
+- [ ] anchor token, content token, anchor closing token. is enough to lex an anchor tag
 - [ ] fix anchor tag token not recognized -> dummy it's not in convertTokenToString
 - [ ] Get the content out of the h1 tag
 - [ ] parse a href